Oneflow-Inc/oneflow-documentation/en/docs/quick_start/lenet_mnist.md

 Code above will automatically load the model we saved previously.

 ## Evaluation of model
 The job function for evaluation is **basically same** as job function for training.
 The small difference is that the model we use is already saved in evaluation process.
-Thus, initialization and update of model during iteration are not required.
+Thus, initialization and update of model during iteration are not needed.

 ### Job function for evaluation
 ```python